bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

 ---

-# Assets
+# MEChA: Assets

-## Any string or buffer that will be output

-Everything webpack outputs is an asset.
+An __asset__ is any file (e.g. String or Buffer) that webpack outputs, but has not yet been written to an output directory.

+--

+### Examples of Things Webpack Transforms to Assets

-- Images and other files required are turned into assets
+- Required files
+- Required images
-- Chunks of Modules are transformed into assets
+- Chunks of modules
-- Through a plugin CSS handled by webpack can be turned into assets
+- CSS (by using a plugin)

 ???